tinluu/Fairness_Labels_for_ML_Pipelines/README.md

-# Team 4: Fairness Labels for Machine Learning Pipeline
+# Fairness Labels for Machine Learning Pipeline

 ## Instructions to run the pipeline
 Initialize a python virtual environment and install the packages listed in "requirements.txt" using the following command.
 Please replace "python" and "pip" to the corresponding version installed in your os.